Local Area & Activities

 Spring (September – November)

-- Nesting season for solitary bees — prime time to claim a room.
+- Nesting season for solitary bees, and prime time to claim a room.

 - Warm days, cool nights.
 Occasional rain.